mck89/peast/doc/ast-and-tokenization.md

 From version 1.3, literals have their own classes: `StringLiteral`, `NumericLiteral`, `BooleanLiteral` and `NullLiteral`.

 From version 1.8, when parsing JSX, 2 new token types are emitted: `JSXIdentifier`, that represents a valid JSX identifier, and `JSXText`, that represents text inside JSX elements and fragments.

+From version 1.13.7, the new `rawName` property has been added to `Identifiers` nodes.
+This property reports the raw name of the identifier with unconverted unicode escape sequences.